schobernoise/xenolyte/README.md

 > Python CLI and PyQt6 GUI for managing local, CSV-based folder databases.

+> [!NOTE]
+> STATUS: CLI protype is finished.
+Needs some more review and testing.
+> Next step is creating the GUI skeleton.
+> CLI Documentation is needed.

 ## Concept and Terminology

 Xenolyte, very much like Obsidian, opens a folder as **Vault**.
 This Folder gets added to `vaults.csv`, a list of all vaults previously opened.
 The last one that was opened will be opened automatically when the programm starts.